HyperTars/Greloupis/readme.md

 - To test our project, you can try to register or log in with existed user for testing
     - For existed users, you can [search their username](https://greloupis-frontend.herokuapp.com/search?keyword=)
     - User accounts for testing
-        - hypertars (both username and password)
+        - Username: hypertars, Password: hypertars
-        - milvus (both username and password)
+        - Username: milvus, Password: milvus
-        - eclipse (both username and password)
+        - Username: eclipse, Password: eclipse

 ## Designs
 ### Coding Style